Ary-x86/no-gym-no-game/readme.md

 * **Invalid photo / no EXIF metadata**

   * Some apps strip metadata.
 Always use iPhone Camera (not screenshots).
+Make sure to save the photo in the shortcut first, then fetch the last photo in 'recents'.
-  * Check storage: if iOS runs out of space, photos may lose EXIF.
+  * Check storage: if iOS runs out of space, the shortcut stops working properly.
+  * The shortcut is made and tested on iOS 16.
+Contact me if it doesn't work on newer versions.

 * **Steam desktop shortcuts bypass wrapper**